wimjongman/local-ai-rag-stack/README.md

 Run a full local AI environment with:
 - Ollama for model runtime (e.g., LLaMA 3)
-- OpenWebUI as a chat interface for Ollama (accessible at http://localhost:3000)
+- OpenWebUI as a chat interface for Ollama (accessible via your WSL IP address (e.g., http://<WSL-IP>:3000))
 - LangChain + Chroma as a basic RAG pipeline for question answering over local documents

 ## Quickstart